D-MK/otto-ai/docs/development/api-keys-setup-simplification-plan.md

 **Step 2: Gemini API Key**
 - Clear instructions on where to get the key
 - Direct link to Google AI Studio
-- Input field with show/hide toggle
+- Input field with show/hide toggle and “copy/paste tips”
-- Real-time validation (format check)
+- Real-time validation (format check + length)
-- "Test Connection" button (optional)
+- Optional “Test Connection” button with throttling
+- Prompt to “Encrypt with master password” (recommended) with short explainer
 - Skip option (can configure later)

 **Step 3: Supabase Configuration (Optional)**